 Showcase your talent: While on the job, you’ll immerse yourself as a full-time employee.
 Working for 12 to 16 consecutive months after third year will give you ample opportunity to make meaningful professional contributions and build a valuable network.
 You’ll also have the option to work for an additional four months after second year, giving you up to 20 months of paid professional work experience before you graduate.

 Leverage U of T Engineering’s connections to 360+ hiring companies worldwide, including Airbus, Honda, IBM, Procter & Gamble, Sanofi Pasteur, Shell and more.

-You’ll have access to 1,900+ positions across every industry worldwide; 1 in 10 students work outside of Canada.
+You’ll have access to 3,500+ positions across every industry worldwide; in a typical year, 1 in 10 students work outside of Canada.

 All PEY Co-op positions are paid.
-Last year, students earn an average 12-month salary of $53,000 CAD with higher earnings for longer durations of work.
+In recent years, the average 12-month salary has ranged from approximately $53,000 to $55,000 CDN, with higher earnings for longer durations of work.

-Graduate with up to 20 months of professional experience from different companies across two work-terms after second and third year.
+Graduate with up to 20 months of professional experience across two work terms after second and third year.

 PEY Co-op experience can count toward obtaining your P.Eng. designation, giving you a head start on earning your professional engineering license after graduation.